apache/dubbo-go-pixiu/docs/user/config.md

 #### listener

-Listener provides external network server function which support many network protocol, such as http, http2 or tcp.
+`Listener` provides external network server function which support many network protocol, such as http, http2 or tcp.

 User can set the protocol and host to allow pixiu listen to it.

-When listener receives request from client, it will handle it and pass it to filter.
+When listener receives request from client, it will process it and pass it to the `filter`.

 #### filter

-Filter provides request handle abstraction. user can combine many filter together into filter-chain.
+`Filter` provides request handle abstraction.
+You can combine many filters together into filter-chain.

-When receives request from the listener, filter will handle it in the order at pre or post phase.
+When `filter` receives request from the listener, it will handle it orderly at its pre or post phase.

-Because pixiu wants offer network protocol transform function, so the filter contains network filter and the filter below network filter such as http filter
+Because pixiu wants offer network protocol transform function, so the `filter` contains the network filter, such as the http filter.

-the request handle process like below
+The request processing order is as follows.

 ```
 client -> listner -> network filter such as httpconnectionmanager -> http filter chain